Akryum/vue-virtual-scroller/README.md

 **⚠️ This mode can be performance heavy with a lot of items.
 Use with caution.**

-If the `itemSize` prop is not set or set to `null`, the virtual scroller will switch to Variable size mode.
+If the `itemSize` prop is not set or is set to `null`, the virtual scroller will switch to variable size mode.
 You then need to expose a number field on the item objects with the size of the item element.

 **⚠️ You still need to set the size of the items with CSS correctly (with classes for example).**